Altai-man/deredere/README.md

     $doc.lookfor(:TAG<img>).race.map(&src-extractor);
 }

-As you can see, it's quite easy to scrap some site data:
+As you can see, it's quite easy to scrape some site data:

 # Just as pure example.
-scrap("konachan.net/post", &parser);
+scrape("konachan.net/post", &parser);
 ```

 See other examples for more info.